digicert/code-signing-software-trust-action/README.md

 |SM_CLIENT_CERT_FILE       |A .p12-format client certificate file generated for the service user from DigiCert® ONE Account Manager.|[Use GitHub Actions secrets][github-secrets-ref]|
 |SM_CLIENT_CERT_PASSWORD   |The password for the encrypted .p12 client certificate file. |[Use GitHub Actions secrets][github-secrets-ref]|

-> **Note**: Since the client certificate is downloaded as a .p12 file from the DigiCert® ONE Account Manager, we recommend that you store the file content as a Base64-encoded string in a secret.
+> **Note**: Since the client certificate is downloaded as a .p12 file from the DigiCert® ONE Account Manager, as a best practice you should store the file content as a Base64-encoded string in a secret.
 When you execute, you can decode it into a file using the `base64` command (or an equivalent tool).
 >
 > Review the following example to generate the certificate file from the Base64 secret:
 >